 High rate of compost application showed stable yields in dryland wheat systems: a long-term study.

-High rates of compost can be a useful amendment to increase water-holding capacity in dryland wheat systems.
+High rates of compost can be a useful amendment in dryland wheat systems

 Compost is used as a nutrient source as well as soil conditioner with a number of noted benefits in agricultural production systems.
 Compost application improves soil structure, soil moisture retention and builds up soil organic matter (Doran, 1996).